Q: How do you pronounce your last name?

 Q: Who is Sean?

 A: You may know him as Matt Kameldorn from Anvil, Drew Domenick in Heresy, or as Killing Doctor Jon character Daniel Sean Ritter.
-His history opens with my fourth novel Operation Naji and continues in my eighth: King of a Lesser Hill.
-The Yemeni Package is my tenth novel and the fourth chapter of Sean’s File.
-In addition, Sean has a short story, Romeo Down.
+His history opens with my fourth novel Operation Naji and continues in my eighth: King of a Lesser Hill, a novel close to my heart.
+Sister’s Shadow is my fourteenth novel and the sixth and final chapter of Sean’s File.
+In between, Sean has a short story comprising his free download, Romeo Down.
+Two more novels loop his timeline from its 1990s origin stories into the present day.

-The titles in this series are his back-story prior to the events of The Anvil of the Craftsman.
+Certain titles in this series are his back-story prior to the events of The Anvil of the Craftsman.
 He is the character to whom most people seem to have connected from the start, and the man certainly deserves to have his story told.
-In any case, he is the only character to appear in all of my novels to date, for reasons that become magnificently obvious.
+In any case, he is the only character to appear in all of my novels to date save one, for reasons that become magnificently obvious.

 Links to various retail pages for published titles appear on the sidebar.
 Please check them out!